dhashmi24/EDA-on-AMCAT_Dataset/README.md

 # Technologies Used:
 Python

 Pandas

 Matplotlib

 Seaborn

 # Project Objective:
 To analyze salary trends for CSE graduates, validate industry claims, and provide insights into the key factors that impact salary outcomes.

+# Insights and Conclusions:

+Salary Ranges: The project provides a detailed analysis of salary ranges for fresh graduates in CSE roles, offering insights into expected starting salaries.

+Academic Performance: A noticeable correlation exists between higher Quant and Logical scores and increased salary packages, though with some variation based on specialization and degree.

+Gender & Specialization: While there is some variation in specialization choices between genders, these differences are statistically insignificant when it comes to salary outcomes.

+Industry Claim Validation: The Times of India’s claim of fresh graduate salary ranges (2.5-3 lakhs) holds true for many cases, but a significant portion of graduates also earns below or above this range based on various factors like degree and academic scores.